stevenwijaya18/Free-Fall-Module-with-PhotoResistor/README.md

 ```bash
 pip install numpy matplotlib scipy pyserial
 ```
-Then run the python interface file
+After all library installed, you can run the python interface file and connect the port used for simulation and run the simulation.

 ### 3. Proteus Simulation Setup
 1. Open the `.pdsprj` file in the `proteus/` folder.